seog-jun/seog-jun/README.md

 ## 😎 About me:

-Hello! 👋 I'm currently taking Computer Programming & Analysis with a deep passion in Canada and also working as a QE Automation Engineer.
-Recently, I've got intertested in open-source projects since I participated into `Hacktoberfest 2023`.
-Even though I made a small change in projects, it gave me a sense of achievement and satisfaction.
-This makes me get motivated and keep moving forward, and learn new technologies.
+Hello! 👋 I’m a Computer Programming & Analysis diploma graduate based in Canada, currently working as a QE Automation Engineer with a deep passion for technology.
+My journey into open-source began with Hacktoberfest 2023, where even making small contributions gave me a strong sense of achievement and satisfaction.
+That experience sparked my motivation to keep learning, improving, and exploring new technologies.

 *I'm excited to meet great people, learn new things, and explore different technologies for learning and growth.* 🚀💫